mattcoler/mattcoler.github.io/Research.md

 ---

 # Research
-This page outlines ongoing research.
+This page outlines ongoing research and provides some examples of output related to each theme.
+A complete overview of publications can be found on my CV.

 ## Voice Technology
 1. Speech recognition: detecting pathology from voice with Vass Verkhodanova (PhD student)